 Our website is a hub of information on all types of studio equipment.
 With over 15 years of experience in using and reviewing headphones, we have very high standards, even when it comes to budget-focused options.

 Confidence and trust are at the heart of our recommendations.
 We undertook product research and assessed over 100 pairs of headphones.
 To further whittle down our selections, we applied our rigorous testing mentality.
 What remained was a highly curated list of the leading options in this highly competitive headphone segment.

 Comfortable studio headphones with a pleasant sound profile.
 Ultra-low sound leakage that is perfect for recording.

-Below we take a deeper dive into the best budget studio headphones options available today.
+Below we take a deeper dive into the best home studio headphones if you are on a budget.
 All these are excellent choices for people that don’t want to spend too much on studio headphones.